lovepreetcodes/lovepreetcodes/README.md

 💼 Future goals: Master DevOps, explore cloud deployment, and refine full-stack expertise.

-💡 Fun fact: I started out in BA but pivoted to BTech in CSE the second I found my love for code.
+💡 Fun fact: I started out in Economics Major but pivoted to BTech in CSE the second I found my love for code.